-With endless kilometers of coastline, an abundance of National Parks, and a plethora of landscapes ranging from rolling hills, rocky moors to gigantic lakes, England really does have a lot to offer hiking enthusiasts.
+With endless kilometers of coastline, an abundance of National Parks, and a plethora of landscapes ranging from rolling hills, and rocky moors to gigantic lakes, England really does have a lot to offer hiking enthusiasts.

 The weather might leave something to be desired, but it’s thanks to the substantial rainfall that English landscapes are as lush as they are.
-And you’ll find a bit of drizzle doesn’t stop the English from hitting up the hikes – they’ll be out there with their boots on come rain or shine (it helps that you’re never far from a pub serving hearty food and beverages in England to warm you up afterwards).
+And you’ll find a bit of drizzle doesn’t stop the English from hitting up the hikes – they’ll be out there with their boots on come rain or shine (it helps that you’re never far from a pub serving hearty food and beverages in England to warm you up afterward).

 As we’ve mentioned, the weather in England can be pretty grim at times.
 Although all seasons have their charm – crisp winter walks in the sunshine, autumnal walks through leaves of all colors, and watching the spring bluebells emerge after a long winter – you need to make sure that you’re prepared for the worst.
 That means taking extra layers with you and always being ready for a torrential downpour (even in the peak of summer).
 Some routes are best avoided altogether after a long rainy patch, so make sure you research your specific area before you set off.

 We’re going to start off with a nice, gentle walk to ease you into the world of English hiking.
 The Peak District, situated in the North of England, at the end of the Pennines, is undoubtedly one of England’s greatest natural treasures.

 One of its most impressive features is it’s dramatic low-lying cliff edges and one of the best hikes in the UK has to be Froggart Edge.
 Although parking is available at the Froggart Car Park, we’d recommend using the National Trust Car Park a couple of minutes up the road.
 From here, after a short amble through some woodland, you reach the stunning clifftop, with spectacular views of the valley below.